lostatc/linotype/docs/usage.rst

     print(help_synopsis().format_help())

+To use linotype with Sphinx, you must first add 'linotype.ext' to the list of Sphinx extensions in the *conf.py* file for your project.
 The help message can be imported into your Sphinx documentation using the 'linotype' directive.
 It accepts the following options:

 \:func\:
     The name of the function which returns a HelpItem object.